Kenun99/SADPonzi/README.md

 ## Academia

-Our paper [SADPonzi: Detecting and Characterizing Ponzi Schemes in Ethereum Smart Contracts](https://dl.acm.org/doi/10.1145/3460093) was published at the [Sigmetrics' 21]([ACM SIGMETRICS 2021 | Home](https://www.sigmetrics.org/sigmetrics2021/)).
+Our paper [SADPonzi: Detecting and Characterizing Ponzi Schemes in Ethereum Smart Contracts](https://dl.acm.org/doi/10.1145/3460093) was published at the [ACM Sigmetrics' 21](https://www.sigmetrics.org/sigmetrics2021/).

 ```
 @article{10.1145/3460093,